The Best Running Shoes for Ice and Snow in 2018

-1. Brooks Ghost 10 GTX
+1. Brooks Ghost 11 GTX

-- Gore-Tex technology provides excellent weather protection.
+- Gore-Tex technology provides excellent weather protection

-- Long-lasting rubber protects the shoe from aggressive wear.
+- Long-lasting rubber protects the shoe from aggressive wear

-- No options for wide-footed individuals.
+- No options for wide-footed individuals

 2. ON Cloudventure Waterproof

-The midsole is cushioned by a system of 11 pods known as the Intelligent CloudTec.
-They are responsible for delivering responsive cushioning and help carry the foot throughout the running experience.
-These cushions also allow you to adapt quickly to the shoe without the need to break them in.
+The midsole is cushioned by a system of 11 pods known as ‘Intelligent CloudTec’.
+They deliver responsive cushioning, help to carry the foot and allow you to adapt quickly to the shoe without needing to break them in.

-- The toe box is spacious and protected.
+- The toe box is spacious and protected

-- Comfortable and lightweight.
+- Comfortable and lightweight

 3. Inov-8 Roclite 315 GTX

-- Reinforced hybrid tongue to keep out debris.
+- Reinforced hybrid tongue keeps out debris

-- Claw-shaped cleats for extra traction.
+- Claw-shaped cleats for extra traction

-- PowerFlow keeps the run fresh by giving energy back with every step.
+- PowerFlow keeps the run fresh by giving energy back with every step

-- Uncomfortable Toe-box.
+- Uncomfortable toe-box

-- The stiff upper shoe makes it feel “clunky.”
+- The stiff upper shoe makes it feel “clunky”

 4. Salomon Speedcross 4 CS